open-telemetry/opentelemetry-cpp/docs/deprecation-process.md

 Deprecation consist of two parts, communication and tooling.

-For the communication, the PR should add an entry in file `DEPRECATED.md`, detailing the following sections:
+For the communication, the PR should add an entry in file `DEPRECATED`, detailing the following sections:

-- Announcement
+* Announcement
-  - set `Version:` to TO-BE-RELEASED-VERSION
+  * set `Version:` to TO-BE-RELEASED-VERSION
-  - set `Date:` to TO-BE-RELEASED-DATE
+  * set `Date:` to TO-BE-RELEASED-DATE
-  - set `PR:` to the deprecation PR
+  * set `PR:` to the deprecation PR
-  - If applicable, add references to any other relevant document (slack discussion, blog, meeting minutes)
+  * If applicable, add references to any other relevant document (slack discussion, blog, meeting minutes)
-- Motivation
+* Motivation
-  - add justifications for the need to deprecate.
+  * add justifications for the need to deprecate.
-  - this step is critical to get support from users that will be affected, instead of getting push back.
+  * this step is critical to get support from users that will be affected, instead of getting push back.
-- Scope:
+* Scope:
-  - details which part are affected.
+  * details which part are affected.
-  - when applicable, give the exact name of CMake options, C++ header files, classes, functions, etc, so that users can easily search in their code base for references to the deprecated items, and assess the exposure to deprecated code.
+  * when applicable, give the exact name of CMake options, C++ header files, classes, functions, etc, so that users can easily search in their code base for references to the deprecated items, and assess the exposure to deprecated code.
-- Mitigation:
+* Mitigation:
+  * indicate any tooling available to identify the deprecated code still in use,
-  - indicate technical mitigations if known.
+  * indicate technical mitigations if known,
-  - name replacement apis, libraries, compiling options, etc, and describe how to adjust the user code in general, to remove any dependencies on deprecated code.
+  * name replacement apis, libraries, compiling options, etc, and describe how to adjust the user code in general, to remove any dependencies on deprecated code.
-- Planned removal:
+* Planned removal:
-  - Indicate an estimated date and/or version, if known, by which the deprecated code will be removed
+  * Indicate an estimated date and/or version, if known, by which the deprecated code will be removed,
-  - this allows users to plan accordingly, to minimize disruption.
+  * this allows users to plan accordingly, to minimize disruption.

 For the tooling, the PR should implement any code change necessary to help users transition to a clean code base,